Nicolas Bourbaki: Influence

 The impact of "structuralism" on mathematics itself was also criticized.
 The mathematical historian Leo Corry argued that Bourbaki's use of mathematical structures was unimportant within the Éléments, having been established in Theory of Sets and cited infrequently afterwards.
 Corry described the "structural" view of mathematics promoted by Bourbaki as an "image of knowledge"—a conception about a scientific discipline—as opposed to an item in the discipline's "body of knowledge", which refers to the actual scientific results in the discipline itself.

 Bourbaki also had some influence in the arts.
 The literary collective Oulipo was founded on 24 November 1960 under circumstances similar to Bourbaki's founding, with the members initially meeting in a restaurant.
 Although several members of Oulipo were mathematicians, the group's purpose was to create experimental literature by playing with language.
 Oulipo frequently employed mathematically-based constrained writing techniques, such as the S+7 method.
 Oulipo member Raymond Queneau attended a Bourbaki conference in 1962.

 In 2016, an anonymous group of economists collaboratively wrote a note alleging academic misconduct by the authors and editor of a paper published in the American Economic Review.
 The note was published under the name Nicolas Bearbaki in homage to Nicolas Bourbaki.

 In 2018, the American musical duo Twenty One Pilots released a concept album named Trench.
 The album's conceptual framework was the mythical city of "Dema" ruled by nine "bishops"; one of the bishops was named "Nico", short for Nicolas Bourbaki.
 Another of the bishops was named Andre, which may refer to André Weil.
 Following the album's release, there was a spike in internet searches for "Nicolas Bourbaki".
+The Ø has been seen in the duo's branding and the "dangerous bend symbol" was mentioned in the song Overcompensate.
 (Note: Similarly, Bourbaki created nicknames for its members.
 Jean Delsarte was referred to as "bishop", which may have been a reference to his Catholicism.)